-Many of us, in a mid-40s pinch, saw an easy way to pay down credit cards over five years by borrowing from our employer-sponsored retirement plans.
+Many people in a middle-age cash crunch saw an easy way to pay down credit cards by borrowing from our employer-sponsored retirement plans.
 After all, retirement was decades away and the money (our money) was just sitting there.
 Right?

 But borrowing from your 401(k) is an all-too-common mistake you’ll regret in retirement.
 According to Transamerica, about one-third of workers have taken some form of loan, early withdrawal or hardship withdrawal from a 401(k) or similar plan.